 Exception to this rule would be use of denosumab, which is not excluded.
 Note: Participants with alopecia and ≤Grade 2 neuropathy are an exception and may enroll.

-- Has received prior radiotherapy within 2 weeks of first dose of study treatment (Cycle 1 Day 1) with the exception of palliative radiotherapy to bone lesions, which is allowed if completed 2 weeks prior to Cycle 1 Day 1.
+- Has received prior radiotherapy within 2 weeks of first dose of study treatment (Cycle 1 Day 1).
 Participants must have recovered from all radiation-related toxicities, not require corticosteroids, and not have had radiation pneumonitis.

 - UCSF Helen Diller Family Comprehensive Cancer Center ( Site 0704)